Galal Amer: Revolution

 After the start of the Egyptian Revolution of 2011, Galal Amer was one of the people that opposed Hosni Mubarak and Supreme Council of the Armed Forces, and participated in the demonstration protests that demanded the end of military rule.

 Death

-On 12 February 2012, Galal Amer had a heart attack while he was in a protest.
-Newspapers published that the heart attack was caused by the scene of Egyptian protesters getting attacked by thugs.
+On 12 February 2012, Galal Amer had a heart attack while participating in a protest.
+Newspapers published after his death that the heart attack was caused by the scene of Egyptian protesters getting attacked by thugs.

 Personal life

 Galal Amer was married and had four children: Ramy, Rania, Ragy, and Reham.